radarek/mis-code-ception-KRUG-2022/slides.md

 {:.fragmented-list}
 * How to check if a number is prime using regex?
 * Does Ruby understand SQL?
-* Code hidden in a number
-* Writing code using only symbol characters
+* Writing code using only symbol characters.
-* ...
+* Deceptive code

 ***